-4.6.49.
+4.6.51.
 WsManMonitor

 This monitor can be used to issue a WS-Man Get command and validate the results using a SPEL expression.
+This monitor implements placeholder substitution in parameter values.

 Class Name org.opennms.netmgt.poller.monitors.WsManMonitor Remote Enabled false